Quickstart

 - Publishable Keys: client-safe keys for event ingestion

-- Send Events: emit a single event
+- Send Events: emit a single event from code

 - Bulk Event Ingestion: emit up to 100 events per request